mdeweerd/git-repos-sync/README.md

 In case of merge conflict, then:

-1. Wait while conflict will be solved manually and commited.
+1. Wait while conflict will be solved manually and committed.
 2. Fetch specified branch from left repo and right repo.
 3. Merge sync branch with right repo branch, if merge conflict, stop for manual resolution.
 4. Merge left repo branch, if merge conflict, stop for manual resolution.
 5. Push sync branch to right repo.
 6. Push sync branch to left repo.
 7. Remove sync branch.

 See below different cases.